 Paris, US have 15 days to settle digital tax dispute: France

-Paris, Jan 7 (AFP) France and the United States have given themselves 15 days to settle a dispute over the taxation of US tech giants, French Finance Minister Bruno le Maire said on Tuesday.
+France and the United States have given themselves 15 days to settle a dispute over the taxation of US tech giants, French Finance Minister Bruno Le Maire said Tuesday.
 Le Maire said he had a "long discussion" on the telephone Monday with his US counterpart Steven Mnuchin.

-"We have given ourselves exactly 15 days" to solve the issue at the OECD, and urged Washington not to impose sanctions during this time.
-Le Maire also met in Paris with EU Trade Commissioner Phil Hogan, who stressed the bloc would "stand together with France" in the dispute.
-(AFP) SCY
+"We have given ourselves exactly 15 days" to solve the issue at the Organization for Economic Cooperation and Development, Le Maire said, urging Washington not to impose sanctions during this time.
+He was speaking at a meeting in Paris with EU Trade Commissioner Phil Hogan, who said the European Union would "stand together with France" in the dispute.

+President Donald Trump last month threatened to punish Paris for a new tax on tech giants such as Netflix and Amazon, unveiling sky-high retaliatory duties on USD 2.4 billion of French wines, makeup, and leather handbags.
+On Monday, Le Maire urged Washington to renounce the threatened sanctions and warned of possible EU retaliation.

+"This trade war is in no one's interest and I call on our American friends to display wisdom, to return to their senses," Le Maire told France Inter radio.
+He said his meeting with Hogan would "study the possibility of commercial retaliation".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)